How often should I pray? God heard me the first time, didn’t he? Yes. So why do I need to ask again? And again?

 5. Frequent persistence in prayer goes hand in hand with belief.
 When I am not persistent in prayer, my faith is probably weak.
 God isn’t interested in religion.
 He is interested in relationship.
 As Oscar Wilde said in The Picture of Dorian Gray, ‘Religion is a poor substitute for belief.’

-6. Finally, persistence in prayer reminds me to make sure my prayers, beliefs, actions, and thoughts are aligned.
+6. Persistence in prayer reminds me to make sure my prayers, beliefs, actions, and thoughts are aligned.
 If I am not willing to align my actions and thoughts with what I am praying about, I should stop praying about it.
 If I am praying for plan A, I should not be thinking or preparing for plan B unless God starts pointing me in that direction.

 In conclusion, how often should I pray?
 As frequently as I remember to do so.